octobercms/library/src/Halcyon/README.md

 ## Rain Halcyon

-Halcyon is the cousin of Eloquent, a file based ORM.
+Halcyon is a file based ORM, and the cousin of Eloquent.
 The goal of this library is to create a solution for file based object storage that shares the same API as database stored models.

 ### Registering themes